Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Capped Public Goods

 We will show in this section that \cref{eq:shmyrev cp} can be used to compute a Lindahl equilibrium in the capped public goods setting through a simple modification: we simply add a constraint $x_j\leq \text{cap}_j$ for all $j\in M$.
 Surprisingly, we will show that this works, even though the exact same constraint does not work for the original EG program (\cref{eq:EG}) for maximizing Nash welfare.
 Thus, we obtain the first efficient algorithm for capped public goods, thereby resolving an open problem first posed by \citet{fain2016core}.

-Our modified program for capped public goods is as follows, where as before we write $x_j(b) = \sum_{i \in N} b_{ij}$ as a shorthand:
+Our modified program for capped public goods is as follows, where as before we write $x_j(b) = \sum_{i \in N_j} b_{ij}$ as a shorthand:

-We will require that all valuations have been rescaled such that $v_{ij} > 1$ for all $v_{ij} \ne 0$, to ensure that the coefficients $\log v_{ij}$ in the objective function are positive.
-Rescaling is without loss of generality, since the Lindahl equilibrium is invariant to scaling valuations by a positive constant.
-A similar normalization is used by \citet{brandl2022fundingpublicprojects}.
+Note that the agents' budget constraints are written as inequalities in this version of the problem, since the caps may preclude feasible solutions from exhausting all agents' budgets (except when the instance is cap-sufficient, see \Cref{def:cap-sufficient} and \Cref{prop:cap-sufficient implications}).

-\begin{remark}[Need for rescaling.]
-Both \cref{eq:EG} and \cref{eq:shmyrev cp} are invariant to rescaling, so why do we need to rescale valuations in the capped setting?
-The reason is that the spending caps $x_j \leq \textup{cap}_j$ may mean that there does not exist a solution satisfying $\sum_{j\in M} b_{ij} = B_i$ for all $i\in N$ (see \Cref{ex:zero-respecting Lindahl equilibrium underspends}).
-Thus, we modify \cref{eq:shmyrev cp} by changing the equality to an inequality.
-However, when $v_{ij} \le 1$ and thus $\log v_{ij} \leq 0$ for some $i, j$, the objective function contains a term for minimizing $b_{ij}$ which may lead to some agents not spending their entire budget under $b_{ij}$ even when it is possible for them to do so.
-This causes the Lindahl equilibrium correspondence for optimal solutions to fail. \end{remark}
+We will require that all valuations have been rescaled such that $v_{ij} > 1$ for all $v_{ij} \ne 0$, \footnote{A similar normalization is used by \citet{brandl2022fundingpublicprojects}.} to ensure that the terms ``$b_{ij} \log v_{ij}$'' in the objective function have a positive coefficient.
+Without the rescaling, optimal solutions may not spend the entire budget of an agent even when it is possible to do so.
+Rescaling is without loss of generality, since the Lindahl equilibrium is invariant to scaling valuations by a positive constant (even different constants for different agents).
+We did not have to do this rescaling in the uncapped version of the program, because we used an equality constraint for agent budgets in that version.